 Arthur Schopenhauer

-Arthur Schopenhauer was a German philosopher celebrated for his atheistic pessimism and philosophical clarity.
-At age 25, he published his doctoral dissertation, On the Fourfold Root of the Principle of Sufficient Reason, which examined the fundamental question of whether reason alone can unlock answers about the world.
+Arthur Schopenhauer was a German philosopher renowned for his atheistic pessimism and philosophical clarity.
+At the age of 25, he published his doctoral dissertation, On the Fourfold Root of the Principle of Sufficient Reason, which delved into the fundamental question of whether reason alone can unlock answers about the world.

-Schopenhauer's most influential work, The World as Will and Representation, emphasized the role of man's basic motivation, which Schopenhauer called will.
-His analysis of will led him to conclude that emotional, physical, and sexual desires can never be fulfilled.
-Consequently, he favored a lifestyle of negating human desires, akin to the teachings of ancient Greek Stoic philosophers, Buddhism, and Vedanta.
+Schopenhauer's most influential work, The World as Will and Representation, emphasized the role of man's basic motivation, which he termed as 'will'.
+His analysis of will led him to the conclusion that emotional, physical, and sexual desires can never be fulfilled.
+Consequently, he advocated for a lifestyle of negating human desires, drawing parallels with the teachings of ancient Greek Stoic philosophers, Buddhism, and Vedanta.

-Schopenhauer was among the first Western philosophers to affirm significant tenets of Indian philosophy, such as asceticism, denial of the self, and the notion of the world-as-appearance.
-His work is an exemplary manifestation of philosophical pessimism.
-Though his work failed to garner substantial attention during his lifetime, he had a posthumous impact across various disciplines, including philosophy, literature, and science.
-His writings on aesthetics, morality, and psychology have influenced many thinkers and artists.
+Though his work failed to garner substantial attention during his lifetime, it had a profound posthumous impact across various disciplines, including philosophy, literature, and science.
+His writing on aesthetics, morality, and psychology has influenced numerous thinkers and artists.

 Are you sure you want to delete this?